 Remote Workers, Investors Driving Sales in Some Areas

 While some people may have kept their homes off the market because of the COVID-19 pandemic, it has led others to relocate.
-As companies embrace remote work as a permanent option, employees who no longer have to commute are free to consider less costly geographic locations.
+As companies embrace remote work as a permanent option, employees who no longer have to commute are free to consider less costly or otherwise more desirable geographic locations.

 A March 2022 report from the freelance marketplace Upwork found 2.4% of people say they have moved since 2020 because of remote work.
 Another 9.3% — totaling 18.9 million Americans — say they are planning a future move because of remote work.